danieljsharpe/DISCOTRESS/documentation.md

 -    **BKL**     \- Bortz-Kalos-Lebowitz \(aka n-fold way\) rejection-free algorithm \(ie standard kMC\)
 -    **KPS**     \- kinetic path sampling algorithm
 -    **MCAMC**   \- Monte Carlo with Absorbing Markov Chains algorithm
-  Note the following excluded combinations of WRAPPER / TRAJ options: WE / KPS, WE / MCAMC, NEUS / KPS, NEUS / MCAMC, DIMREDN / BKL
+  Note the following excluded combinations of WRAPPER / TRAJ options: WE / KPS, WE / MCAMC, NEUS / KPS, NEUS / MCAMC, DIMREDN / BKL.

 **NODESAFILE** _str_ _int_
-  mandatory, name of the file containing the node ID's (indexed from 1) belonging to the A (absorbing) set and no. of nodes in A
+  mandatory, name of the file containing the node ID's (indexed from 1) belonging to the A (absorbing) set and no. of nodes in A.

 **NODESBFILE** _str_ _int_
-  mandatory, name of the file containing the node ID's (indexed from 1) belonging to the B (initial) set and no. of nodes in B
+  mandatory, name of the file containing the node ID's (indexed from 1) belonging to the B (initial) set and no. of nodes in B.

 **NABPATHS** _int_
-  mandatory, the simulation is terminated when this number of A<-B paths have been successfully sampled
+  mandatory, the simulation is terminated when this number of A<-B paths have been successfully sampled.

 ## Optional keywords relating to enhanced sampling methods